All Stories

 • Extended lifespan, even with intensive use.

-Well-maintained merino ages slowly, retaining its technical qualities season after season.
+Well-maintained merino ages slowly, keeping its technical qualities season after season.

 To avoid stressing the fiber during initial washes, we recommend:

-• First five washes in cold water, without heavy spinning;
+• First five washes in cold water without strong spinning;

 • then a delicate cycle at max 30°C;